Niloz2/announcevent/README.md

 7. **Contributing**: Guidelines for contributing to the project.
 8. **License**: Information about the open-source license (MIT in this case).
 9. **Contact**: Information on how to reach the team for support or inquiries.

-You can modify the links (e.g., `https://github.com/Niloz2/AnnounceVent.git`) to match your repository details.
-This template provides a comprehensive view of your project, which will look professional on GitHub!